-Default Register Units / Format Range Resolution Not Available Bit Format 40166 List N/A N/A N/A 16 bit unsigned Interpretation: This 1 (ground) or high (+bat follows: Interpretation: This 16 bit register is separated into two bytes.
+Default Register Units / Format Range Resolution Not Available Bit Format 40166 List N/A N/A N/A 16 bit unsigned

+Interpretation: This 16 bit register is separated into two bytes.
 The low byte indicates whether the corresponding input is low (ground) or high (+battery).
 The high byte indicates if that corresponding input is active or inactive.
 Each byte is broken down as follows: